mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 `priority`: integer [>= 0] (optional)

-It allows to precisely control the order in which the services will be created when the import YML definition is processed.
-There are situations, for example, when a database service (as MariaDB or PostgreSQL) has to be already running before a new application build phase of a runtime (Node.js, Golang, PHP) is started.
+This allows you to control precisely the order in which the services will be created when the import YML definition is processed.
+There are situations, for example, when a database service (as MariaDB or PostgreSQL) has to already be running before a new application build phase of a runtime (Node.js, Golang, PHP) is started.
 The following rules are applied:

 * services without the explicit `priority` option are grouped and created first,
 * services with the explicit `priority` option are ordered in an ascending manner,